Investigation Into Dallas Mavericks Reveals Sexual Misconduct Over 20 Years

 The results of a seven-month-long investigation into sexual harassment and workplace misconduct within the Dallas Mavericks organization over a period spanning more than 20 years were released Wednesday.

-Investigators gathered from 215 interviews with current and former employees who worked for the team during the past two decades and evaluated more than 1.6 million documents for the more than 40-page report.
+Investigators gathered information from 215 interviews with current and former employees who worked for the team during the past two decades and evaluated more than 1.6 million documents for the more than 40-page report.

 Owner Mark Cuban has agreed to contribute $10 million to women's causes following the workplace investigation.